walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

     Blackrock Castle

-...You might be wondering where the enclosing `'` single-quotes went.
+...You might be wondering why there's no enclosing `'` single quotes.
 When telling the computer to store some text, you have to put `'` (that's the single-quote character) at the start and end of the text.
 The computer doesn't store these quote characters, only the